handmade0octopus/factorio-linux-server/README.md

 Then run `./install.sh [param]` deafult `[param] = /opt/factorio` it also installs all dependencies, creates user and runs services.

 After installation everything will work also on system restarts.

+You can also download server manually or pack your current one into `factorio.tar.xz` it will be copied before everything else.

 # Usage